 SENCO and SEN Staff

-At Victoria Lane Academy, we receive a notional SEN budget from the Local Authority.
+At Victoria Lane Academy, we receive a notional SEND budget from the Local Authority.
 This is used to support children and young people with SEND by offering a wide range of intervention and enhancement programmes within school and through our partnerships with other agencies and professionals within the Local Authority.
 This is monitored each term by the Governing Body.

-We have Learning Support Assistants, who are partly funded from the SEN budget and deliver programmes or interventions designed to meet individual or groups of children’s needs.
+We have Learning Support Assistants, who are partly funded from the SEND budget and deliver programmes or interventions designed to meet individual or groups of children’s needs.
 The budget is allocated on a needs basis.
 The children who have the most complex needs are given targeted support.

 All children no matter what their needs are, receive daily Quality First Teaching.
 We aim to be inclusive by keeping children with SEND with their peers whenever possible.
 Therefore support is generally given in the form of a classroom assistant working alongside the children and class teacher.
 Interventions are also undertaken throughout the day.